 Phil McColeman was first elected as the Member of Parliament for Brantford-Brant in 2008.
 He was re-elected in 2011, and re-elected to a third term in in October 2015.
 Throughout his tenure in office, he has been a strong voice for Brantford-Brant constituents in Ottawa.

-Phil currently serves as the Treasury Board Critic in Parliament for the Official Opposition Conservative Party.
+Phil currently serves as the Shadow Minister for Veterans Affairs Canada.
+He was previously the Treasury Board Critic for the Official Opposition Conservative Party.
 He has also served as the Deputy Finance Critic and in the previous session of Parliament, Phil was elected to serve as Chair of the Standing Committee on Human Resources, Skills and Social Development and Status of Persons with Disabilities (HUMA).
 He has also served as Chair of the Conservative Housing and Construction Caucus, and Vice Chair of the Conservative Post-Secondary Education Caucus.

 Since being elected, Phil has delivered real support for projects that are revitalizing our community.
 A tireless advocate for the growth of post-secondary institutions in Brantford, he delivered federal funding for Laurier Brantford’s Academic and Research Centre and the new Laurier Brantford-YMCA Athletics and Recreation Complex.
 He has delivered funding for hockey arenas and community centres, local events and festivals like the St. George AppleFest and the Brantford International Jazz Festival, as well as support for growing local businesses, and critical infrastructure projects across Brantford, Six Nations and the County of Brant.
 He has also supported transformational projects, like the clean-up and renewal of the Greenwich-Mohawk brownfield, and has worked to bring the community together to finally restore Mohawk Lake.